mdlayher/wavepipe/README.md

 wavepipe can be built using Go 1.1+.
 It can be downloaded, built, and installed, simply by running:

 `$ go get github.com/mdlayher/wavepipe`

+FAQ
+===

+__Q: Does wavepipe recognize the `ALBUMARTIST` tag?__

+A: Right now, unfortunately, the answer is no.  It does not appear that this tag is supported by [TagLib](https://github.com/taglib/taglib), the library and bindings I am currently using to extract metadata from media.
+I'd like to fix this issue in a later release, but finishing the core functionality is my current priority.